 EASTERN WATER DRAGONS

 Eastern water dragons are charismatic, long-lived and protected reptiles and are often found in suburban backyards.
-They are urban adaptors and can be found in abundance in Queensland and New South Wales.
+They are urban adaptors, surprisingly social.
 Our group has been studying 4 populations of eastern water dragons in Brisbane's Central Business District for more than 8 years.
 Our main field site is Roma Street Parkland where we survey and catalogue information on a large population of 350 feisty, individually identified dragons.

 Bottlenose dolphins live in fission-fusion societies and have rich and complex social lives that can tell us much about social evolution.
 We have been involved in the Shark Bay Dolphin Research Project since 2006, when Dr Frere undertook research on the social bonds between female dolphins for her PhD.
 This project tracks over 1700 individually identified dolphins throughout their lives and includes an international team on three continents.